NDCLab/template-tool/.github/PULL_REQUEST_TEMPLATE/bugfix-template.md

 ---

 ## Changes made
-A succinct bulleted list of the changes made along with any new behavior:
+A succinct, bulleted list of the changes made, along with any new behavior:

 * change-0 and behavior-change-0
 ## Bugs Resolved
-A bulleted list of the issues resolved with the corresponding issue number if available:
+A bulleted list of the issues resolved with the corresponding issue number, if available:

 * issue #000